-Important: Any pensionable pay received after 31 March 2014 that relates to a period before 1 April 2014 should not be included in C P P1 or C P P2 – see section 7.

 It would seem logical that any payments made after an employee elects to join the L G P S or is automatically enrolled or re-enrolled into the L G P S that relate to a period before the employee joined the L G P S should not be pensionable and so should not be included in C P P1 or C P P2.
 However, the L G P S Regulations 2013 are not clear on this point.

 An argument for including such pay in C P P1 or C P P2 is that regulation 20(1)(a) states that pensionable pay is ‘all the salary, wages, fees and other payments paid to the employee’ and regulation 20(2) does not exclude payments made to a member of the Scheme that relate to a period before joining the Scheme.

-An alternative argument would be that regulation 9(1) of the L G P S Regulations 2013 says that where an employee commences membership part way through a Scheme year, pension contributions are payable on ‘the annual pensionable pay the member receives at the commencement of membership’.
+Conversely, regulation 9(1) of the L G P S Regulations 2013 says that where an employee commences membership part way through a Scheme year, pension contributions are payable on ‘the annual pensionable pay the member receives at the commencement of membership’.
 Therefore any payment made after commencement of membership that relates to a period before commencement of membership is not ‘pensionable pay’ as it relates to pay due before commencement of membership.
 If the payment had been made at the correct time (before commencement of membership) it would not have been pensionable; so why should the payment become pensionable simply because payment is delayed (either by the employee or the employer) until after the employee has joined the Scheme?
 The regulations governing the 2008 Scheme were equally unclear on this point.

 Pensionable pay and salary sacrifice

-H M R C approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind, from which income tax liability is then removed, remain pensionable under LGPS (where the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument).
+Under H M R C approved salary sacrifice arrangements, an employee can reduce their contractual pay by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind, from which income tax liability is then removed.
+The sacrificed amount remains pensionable under the LGPS provided the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument.

 The exception is any salary sacrificed for a car or any other motor vehicle, which cannot be pensionable.

-From 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government.
+From 6 April 2017, the Government introduced significant reforms to salary sacrifice arrangements.
 These reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution (NIC) advantages via a salary sacrifice arrangement.
-Employer contributions into registered pension schemes were excluded from the April 2017 changes.
+Employer contributions into registered pension schemes were excluded from these changes.
 Employers and LGPS members can continue to benefit from income tax and National Insurance savings when pension contributions are paid through a salary sacrifice arrangement.

 Salary sacrificed through a Shared Cost Additional Voluntary Contribution (SCAVC) is pensionable if the employer specifies in the employee’s contract of employment that the contribution the employer makes to the SCAVC is a pensionable emolument.